My husband is a hypochondriac

 What is it like living with a hypochondriac?

 What is it like living with a hypochondriac?
 What is it like married to a hypochondriac Well, let me tell you!

 It means we’re chummy with our doctor, and drinking buddies with our physiotherapist, and practically having a menage-a-cinque with three of our four village pharmacists?
 It’s a good way to make new friends!

 So what if I keep every medicine they will legally sell me in my bathroom?
 I know how and when to use every single one of them.

 So what if I took first aid lessons for both people and canines?
 I’ve expanded my mind and gained new knowledge!

 And, in the end, so what if my husband thinks for sure he’s going to die on a weekly basis.
 Maybe that’s what keeps him so happy to be alive.
 And that’s how I want him.

-An Expat from Romania living in Italy, Alex shares her life with her musician husband, crazy dog, and her mad passion for writing stories.
+Alex Pana, the author of "My husband is a hypochondriac," is an Expat from Romania living in Italy, Alex shares her life with her musician husband, crazy dog, and her mad passion for writing stories.